PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 18:29:17
+Last updated: 2024-04-13 18:29:50
-Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su